 Vitaly Bezpalov (b.
 1985).
 Lives and works in Moscow.
 Artist, co-founder of Tzvetnik.
 Selected exhibitions include Sans (t)rêve et sans merci, Cube, 2019; Hands of Doom VI, Storage Capacite, Berlin, 2019; Tilt, In.Plano, Paris, 2018; Obvious-incredible, 427 Gallery, Riga, 2018; No Where/Now here @Jim Morrison Room/Ultrastudio, Los Angeles, 2018; Ruminations of the Midnight Stroll, Harlesden High Street, London; The Rhythm of the Night, Center RED, Moscow, 2017; Paradise on Mars, OJ, Istanbul, 2017

 TZVETNIK is an independent online curatorial platform founded in 2016.
 TZVETNIK is aimed at documenting and archiving the international contemporary art process.
-It facilitates curated aggregation of the cultural output coming from various creative communities, individual artists, visual art specialists and global trendsetters in the art world.
+It facilitates curated aggregation of the cultural output coming from various creative communities, individual artists and visual art specialists.
 TZVETNIK was founded and is currently run by Vitaly Bezpalov and Natalya Serkova.